DaemonEngine/daemonmap/README.md

 The `git` client can be obtained from your distribution repository or from the Git website: [git-scm.org](http://git-scm.org)

-A copy of the source tree can be obtained using the command line `git` client this way:
+A copy of the source tree can be obtained by using the `git` command line client this way:

 ```sh
 git clone --recursive https://gitlab.com/xonotic/netradiant.git